arunsethuraman/biomi609spring2022/README.md

 # BIOMI 609 Computational Genomics and Bioinformatics
 This repository contains curricular material, lecture notes, labs, assignments, exams, code, solutions from the Spring 2022 version of BIOMI 609 Computational Genomics and Bioinformatics offered at San Diego State University.
+All lectures can be accessed at this YouTube Playlist: https://youtube.com/playlist?list=PL1e4GDlV5mnTQPoB7HR8UxQpq5stdMLiO

 **Course Description:**
 BIOMI/CS 609 Computational Genomics and Bioinformatics